Post-Nothing: Tour

-Following a handful of warm-up shows in Vancouver and an appearance at CMW in Toronto, Japandroids' first full-scale North American tour was originally scheduled to begin on April 23, 2009 in Calgary.
+Following a handful of warm-up shows in Vancouver and an appearance at CMW in Toronto, Japandroids' first full-scale North American tour was originally scheduled to begin on 23 April 2009, in Calgary.
 After performing one show, they were forced to postpone and reschedule the remainder of the tour due to a health emergency.
-On the morning of April 24, 2009, King was checked into Calgary's Foothills Medical Center to undergo emergency surgery for a life-threatening perforated ulcer.
-Touring resumed June 13, 2009 after King's recovery with a performance at Vancouver's Music Waste festival, and continued uninterrupted through to the final show October 27, 2010 at Maxwell's in Hoboken, New Jersey.
+On the morning of 24 April 2009, King was checked into Calgary's Foothills Medical Center to undergo emergency surgery for a life-threatening perforated ulcer.
+Touring resumed 13 June 2009 after King's recovery with a performance at Vancouver's Music Waste festival, and continued uninterrupted through to the final show 27 October 2010 at Maxwell's in Hoboken, New Jersey.

-The Post-Nothing Tour informally ended with two performances at Schubas Tavern in Chicago, on December 31, 2010, and January 1, 2011.
+The Post-Nothing Tour informally ended with two performances at Schubas Tavern in Chicago, on 31 December 2010, and 1 January 2011.
 Following these performances, Japandroids returned to Vancouver to begin work on their second album, and did not perform live again until August 2011.

-Among the dates of the Post-Nothing Tour were numerous festival appearances, including Sled Island, North by Northeast, Pop Montreal, Hillside Festival, Osheaga Festival, and Halifax Pop Explosion in Canada, Pitchfork Music Festival, Siren Music Festival, South by Southwest, Sasquatch!, Bonnaroo, Bumbershoot, Musicfest NW, and Capitol Hill Block Party in the United States, and The Great Escape, Roskilde, Pohoda Festival, Hove Festival and Primavera Sound in Europe.Cosores, Phillip.
-"Japandroids rule; will continue to rule throughout summer", Consequence of Sound, 10 June 2010.
-Retrieved on 05 February 2019.
+Among the dates of the Post-Nothing Tour were numerous festival appearances, including Sled Island, North by Northeast, Pop Montreal, Hillside Festival, Osheaga Festival, and Halifax Pop Explosion in Canada, Pitchfork Music Festival, Siren Music Festival, South by Southwest, Sasquatch!, Bonnaroo, Bumbershoot, Musicfest NW, and Capitol Hill Block Party in the United States, and The Great Escape, Roskilde, Pohoda Festival, Hove Festival and Primavera Sound in Europe.

 7"s

 Initially, the band had desired to include several more tracks on the album, but were unable due to insufficient funds.
 Many of the un-included tracks that the duo had written for the album were later recorded and released in 2010 as series of limited edition 7" singles.
 These tracks include "Art Czars", "Younger Us", and "Heavenward Grand Prix".
 In an interview with The Village Voice, King explained the concept, and how the Post-Nothing Tour affected their release:

 Japandroids had originally planned to release five singles, but abandoned the project after only three in order to focus on writing and recording their second album.
-A fourth 7" single, their final for Polyvinyl, was eventually released on May 15, 2012 for "The House That Heaven Built", the lead single from their second album Celebration Rock.
+A fourth 7" single, their final for Polyvinyl, was eventually released on 15 May 2012, for "The House That Heaven Built", the lead single from their second album Celebration Rock.